 Geocoding is the process of adding geographic coordinates (latitude and longitude) to an address.

-This guide contains sources for finding the latitude and longitude for an address, but also other sources and tools that will help with understanding British addresses, verifying addresses, and working with incomplete addresses.
+This guide contains sources for finding the latitude and longitude for an address as well as other sources and tools that will help with understanding British addresses, verifying addresses, and working with incomplete addresses.

 Please contact me with suggestions or comments: Peter Peller email@example.com